roi-bs-2/microservices-demo/SELF-SERVICE-ACTIONS.md

 ## Test the action

-For testing purposes, we will use the [webhook.site](https://webhook.site/) service to immitate an external API.
+For testing purposes, we will use the [webhook.site](https://webhook.site/) service to imitate an external API.

 1. Go to [webhook.site](https://webhook.site/) and copy your unique URL.
 2. Click on the action card you just created.